 - Parodied in The Tamuli with a minor character who rears his horse for dramatic effect, thinking it makes him look cool.
 The main characters immediately declare it cliché.

 - Done by Sparhawk during his goodbye to Lilias, again for dramatic effect as he is trying to impress her neighbors.
 The others call him out for it.

 - The Zorro TV series, naturally.
 A shot of Tornado rearing with Zorro concludes the opening credits.
 As do many episodes, with Zorro saluting his pursuers before disappearing in the night.

 - The Lone Ranger and his horse, Silver.

-- Lancelot in the episode named after him does this on Merlin just before he kills the griffin.
+- Lancelot in the episode named after him does this on Merlin, just before he kills the griffin.

 - Parodied during the credits of the first season of Blackadder.
-After a montage of Blackadder riding his horse swiftly across the countryside to dramatic music, the horse rears up... and Blackadder falls off.
+After a montage of Blackadder riding (and chasing) his horse swiftly across the countryside to dramatic music, the horse rears up... and Blackadder falls off.

 - Get Smart.
 The same gag is used at the end of the episode riffing The Prisoner of Zenda, involving Max of course.

 - Power Rangers Samurai: Jayden's conjured horse when he rides in to take charge of his team in "Origins".

 - Angel.
 Vampire Hunter Holtz makes a Big Entrance in a flashback to Rome 1771.
 Likely it was the presence of evil vampire Angelus that caused the horse to rear.

 - Game of Thrones.
 Inept squire Podrick Payne finally manages to get control of his horse after losing control of it during a Chase Scene, only for the horse to rear and throw him into the river.
 The knights who've been chasing Pod ride up and find him not only without a horse, but without a weapon (given that his axe is strapped to the horse).
 Only Brienne's intervention saves his life.